How to Appeal a Regular UC Denial

 We recommend that when you explain your reason for appealing, you state if you would like to have an in-person hearing or a telephone hearing.

-When filing your appeal by mail, the filing date is will be based on US Postal Service postmark date, the date of a Postal Service certificate of mailing or the date of a Postal Service certified mail receipt.
+When filing your appeal by mail, the filing date will be based on US Postal Service postmark date, the date of a Postal Service certificate of mailing, or the date of a Postal Service certified mail receipt.

 • In the absence of these dates, the filling date is the date of a postage meter mark.